rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterProviderHandler.md

 RegisterProviderHandler is invoked when the task specified in the intent has the value "registerProviderHandler".
 This handler is used to trigger the provider and is invoked once an entity provides services to another/external party.

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to get the provider.
+1. Parses the input message received to get the provider.
-2. Trigger the provider passed in params.
+2. Triggers the provider passed in parameters.
-3. Save the response/error.
+3. Saves the response or error.
-4. Format the result and send the response back to the IntentReader.
+4. Formats the result and sends the response back to the IntentReader.

 ## Usage
+* Request Format

 ```json
     {